nicholasc/vim-config/README.md

 Introduction
 ===========
 The main goal with this vim configuration is to keep things lightweight, fast and easy to use.
 I use it everyday both at work and at home and it works great for me.
-It supports Mac OS X, Windows.
-It will be adapted to linux shortly.
+It supports Mac OS X & Windows.
+It will be adapted for Linux shortly.
 I constantly review and modifiy this configuration and I'm always open to suggestions and/or contributions.

 Thanks for stopping by and hopefully you find something of use.